elixir-circuits/circuits_quickstart/README.md

 have a lot of functionality and connecting them to a network is a little easier than the others.

+> **Note:** For an easier experience, you can use [Nerves
+> Burner](https://github.com/nerves-project/nerves_burner) to download and write
+> firmware images directly to your MicroSD card.
+Nerves Burner provides a
+> user-friendly interface that handles the download and burning process for you.

 ## Burning the Firmware for devices that boot from MicroSD

 These instructions will work for the Raspberry Pi, Beaglebones and other devices